 The Georgia Tech Sigma Xi Club was founded in 1946 and installed as a chapter of the national Society of the Sigma Xi in 1953.
 The Georgia Tech Chapter of Sigma Xi currently has over 250 members.

-Our major activities include hosting the Monie A. Ferst Award Symposium in the Fall in honor of the Monie A. Ferst Award winner and hosting the Sigma Xi Spring Awards Banquet where we honor the Georgia Tech Sigma Xi Research Award winners.
+Our major activities include hosting the Monie A. Ferst Award Symposium in the Fall in honor of the Monie A. Ferst Award winner and hosting the Sigma Xi Spring Awards Banquet where we honor the Georgia Tech Sigma Xi Student and Faculty Research Award winners.